Moselle loop Bremm

 6. The Roman graves near Nehren

-Nehren is one of the oldest winegrowing villages on the Moselle.
+Nehren is one of the oldest winegrowing villages on the Mosel River.
 It was mentioned in documents as early as 634 AD.
 The Romans were here at that time.
 There is still a site from this period that you can visit.
-The Roman tombs of Nehren are located at the top of a vineyard and from up there you have a fantastic view over the wine landscape and the Moselle.
+The Roman tombs of Nehren are located at the top of a vineyard and from up there you have a fantastic view over the wine landscape and the Mosel River.

 Römergräber Nehren Mosel